 - April 11, 1957: The Yukon Council decides to adopt the fireweed as the emblem for the Yukon Territory.
 The crocus had also been considered, but was not chosen since it is the Manitoba provincial flower.

 - May 9, 1957: Erik Nielsen is nominated as the Yukon candidate for the Progressive Conservative party.

-- May 30, 1957: Dawson City and Mayo are flooded on May 23 as the water in the Yukon and Klondike rivers rise.
+- May 30, 1957: Dawson City and Mayo were flooded on May 23rd as the water in the Yukon and Klondike rivers rose.

-- June 13, 1957: "City of Gold", a film depicting the history of gold in Dawson is awarded May 18, 1957: the grand jury award for documentary film at the Cannes film festival.
+- June 13, 1957: "City of Gold", a film depicting the history of gold in Dawson was awarded the grand jury award for documentary film at the Cannes film festival on May 18th.

 - June 20, 1957: J. Aubrey Simmons is initially announced winner of the closest Yukon elections ever (June 15).
 However, a month later (July 18), the Whitehorse Star reports that irregular votes may cause the election to be voided.
 On August 1, the Yukon Conservative Party files a petition claiming that 630 votes are irregular.
 In the following the elections are declared void by a court (October 11).
 The new election, held in December (December 16), is won by Erik Nielsen who will be the Yukon's MP.

 - July 11, 1957: The Dawson Branch of the B.C. and Yukon Chamber of Mines and the City Council are joint hosts for France's ambassador to Canada Francois La Coste.